§ 37 Ordinary working hours

 Section 10-12, fourth subsection of the Working Environment Act entails that unions that have a right of nomination, can agree on working hours schemes without hindrance from the limitations mentioned in Section 37, second subsection, with the restrictions that follow from Section 10-12, fourth subsection of the Act.
 The maximum number of total daily working hours, including overtime, follows from Section 41, second subsection.

 This section's third subsection provides an expanded access to agree on arrangement of the regular working hours.
-The Ministry of Labour and Social Affairs assumes that unions that are given opportunity to enter into such agreements, shall be well established in the petroleum activities.
+The Ministry of Labour and Social Inclusion assumes that unions that are given opportunity to enter into such agreements, shall be well established in the petroleum activities.
 It is further assumed that the unions organise different groups of employees in a geographical area larger than one field, and that the unions are representative of the employees in question.